Requesting Disability Accommodations

 The AAP Director of Student and Faculty Services will coordinate the delivery of the accommodations.
 The student’s instructor will be notified in writing of the accommodation(s).
 When appropriate, the advisor and the Student and Faculty Services Coordinator at the teaching site will also be notified.

 Students from other JHU divisions who have completed an interdivisional registration form and have received advisor approval to take an AAP course, must also complete an AAP Request for Accommodations Form.
 Depending on the accommodation, there may be a time delay before accommodations can be implemented.

 University-wide Disability Services

 The JHU Director for Disability Services in the Office of Equal Opportunity and Affirmative Action Programs serves as the central point of contact for information on physical and programmatic access, specific accommodations, resolution of complaints and problems, faculty and staff concerns, and identification of available services.
 Contact the Director at: 410-516-8949 (TTY: 410-516-8225).
-Additional information is located on the JHU Disabilty Services webpage.
+Additional information is located on the JHU Disabilty Services page.